 The most used illustration of transformations regardless of kind, is the one from being a caterpillar to become a butterfly.
 Why’s that?

-It visualizes a radical change in form, appearance etc, the result is one of the most beautiful animals on earth and most of us associate it with warm summer vacations.
+It visualizes a radicalchange in form, appearance1 etc, the result is one of the most beautiful animals on earth and most of us associate it with warm summer vacations.
 All the way through attractive.
 The butterfly is also much more agile and free than the slow caterpillar.

 And no doubt: Becoming agile is a radical change for large corporations.
 It is not just employees put in teams doing Scrum events.
 It is a much more profound change of every part of the organization including the company culture.
 To describe the extend of the change required to be agile, the word transformation and the image of the butterfly is a good metaphor.
 The agility and beauty of the butterfly is also an attractive image for the end result of an agile transformation.
 But does it actually reflect the process of becoming agile?